oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 # Lab 2: Creating and training Custom Models

 ## Introduction
-In this session, we will show you how to create a language project, select your training data, train a custom model, create an endpoint and analyze text through endpoint.
+In this session, you will learn how to create projects, train a custom model and analyze text through endpoints.

 *Estimated Time*: 45 minutes

 ### Objectives

 In this lab, you will:
-- Learn how to create language project.
+- Learn how to create project.
 - Learn how to train a custom NER and custom Text Classification model.
-- Learn how to create language endpoint and analyze text through it.
+- Learn how to create endpoint and analyze text using OCI console and Python SDK

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI (Oracle Cloud Infrastructure)